rill-js/rill/docs/api/request.md

 ### req.hash

- The hash fragment of the URL including the pound-sign (only in browser).
+  Hash fragment of the URL including the pound-sign (only in browser).

 ```js
 ctx.req.hash // => '#section'